busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 Public GitHub activity of registered users is shared on a Slack channel once a day.

 Users can use the following commands:

-`/busybeaver connect` to create a new account, `/busybeaver reconnect` to link Slack ID to different GitHub account, and `/busybeaver disconnect` to delete user account.
+- `/busybeaver connect` to create a new account,
+- `/busybeaver reconnect` to link Slack ID to different GitHub account
+- `/busybeaver disconnect` to delete user account.

 ## Retweeter